Overview of the Grant Process

 Getting started: determine if yours is an unserved area: Broadband Availability Maps website.
 Consult the ConnectME Authority Final Adopted Rule (Word), Section 5(C) and 5(D).
 The application and evaluation process are explained in Section 6(D) of the Rule.

 Finding an ISP partner: all applicants must have an internet service provider as a partner when applying for a ConnectME grant.
 ISPs work closely with ConnectME throughout the granting process.
-To find ISPs in your area visit the Broadband Availability Maps website.
+To find ISPs in your area visit the Provider List or the Broadband Availability Maps website.

 Before applying: send query letters to every ISP providing service in your county asking if they intend to initiate service within your area in the next year.
 The most common reason applications are rejected is because providers are in the process of bringing service to a given area.